joseverdev/dev-playground/README.md

 ![console-ninja-free](.github/assets/console-ninja-free.png)

-Please note that the `console-ninja` CLI currently only supports Node.js versions `16`.
-Ensure that your system uses this version with `nvm` or `volta`.
+> Console Ninja supports virtually any node application (starting from node v16.15.0).
+Ensure that your system uses a version above with `nvm` or `volta`.

 ⇧ [Back to menu](#menu)